Month 11, Week 2

 - Working out does wonders for your mental health, so don't feel guilty about taking the time; you'll improve your mood and be a better mom.

 - Warm up before exercising and pace yourself.
 It may help keep you from getting hurt.

 - Does your baby want to open cupboards?
-Have one 'safe' cupboard with pots and dishes so baby can 'help' while you are in the kitchen.
+Have one 'safe' cupboard with pots and plastic dishes and containers so baby can 'help' while you are in the kitchen.